 Environmental Dance: ARDV 0116; DANC 0160; DANC 260; DANC 0277 or

 DANC 1025; DANC 0284; DANC 0376; DANC 0700.

-Environmental Studies-Architecture joint major: HARC 0130; HARC 0230; HARC 0231 (prerequisite for HARC 0731); HARC 0259; HARC 0330 (or approved substitute); one additional course that deals with architectural history, urbanism, or contemporary visual culture; HARC 0731 and HARC 0732, to be taken sequentially.
+Environmental Studies-Architecture joint major: HARC 0130; HARC 0230; HARC 0231 (joint major capstone); HARC 0259; HARC 0330 (or a pre-approved substitute); one additional course taken in the department that deals with architectural history, theory or practice, urbanism, or modern/contemporary visual culture; HARC 0731 and HARC 0732, to be taken sequentially.
 Note: This joint major does not result in a professional degree in architecture.
 Students wishing to pursue graduate study in architecture are advised to take additional science and math courses and should consult with their advisor.